-On an annual basis, the Governing Body of Downing College invite applications during the Michaelmas Term for election to a Research Fellowship in a specific subject or field.
+On an annual basis, the Governing Body of Downing College invite applications during the Michaelmas or Lent Terms for election to a Research Fellowship in a specific subject or field.
 Past competitions have included:

 |2017||No Fellowship Competition|

 |2016||Any area of the Arts, Humanities, or Social Sciences||